hongw-lab/CScreener/README.md

 # CScreener

 CScreener is a PySide6-based GUI for processing the CNMFE preprocessing output in calcium imaging videos.
 There are many other all inclusive CNMFE toolkits, but this app is designed to be a light-weight solution for visualizing and screening the MATLAB outputs from the popular CNMFE-based calcium imaging processing toolkit [MiniscopeAnalysis](https://github.com/etterguillaume/MiniscopeAnalysis).
-The general purpose is to allow user go through and compare ROIs to determine which ones are good cells and which ones are false or duplicated signals.
+The general purpose is to allow users to go through ROIs, compare and determine which ones are good cells and which ones are false or duplicated signals.

-By default, the output is `ms.mat` that contains several key fields:
+By default, the output of CNMFE is a MATLAB structure `ms` that contains these key fields:

 - FiltTraces
 - RawTraces